longnguyen0102/Sales-performance-analysis-for-a-global-retailer--Power-BI/README.md

 ### Objective:
 ### 📖 What is this project about?

-- Provide a brief introduction to the project.
-Define the problem statement/ business question that this project will show and why it is important.
-- Write in bullet point format

- _Example:_
+- The Senior Manager needs a clear view of the company’s overall business performance in order to define market expansion strategies and make informed decisions on strategic product selection.
+- Design a dashboard that enables stakeholders to address these needs effectively.

- This project analyzes sales trends and inventory control using SQL and Power BI.
-The objective is
+- This project analyzes sales, profit trends using Power BI.
+The objective is:
-✔️ Identify high-demand products and sales trends.
-✔️ Optimize inventory levels to prevent overstocking or stockouts.
-✔️ Provide actionable insights through Power BI dashboards.
+✔️ Gain an overall view of the company’s business performance from 2011 to 2014.
+✔️ Analyze Profit, Revenue, and Sales at both product and category product to identify strategic products.
+✔️ Explore regions and country-level markets to support decision-making on market expansion opportunities.

 ### 👤 Who is this project for?

-Mention who might benefit from this project

- _Example:_

-✔️ Data analysts & business analysts
+✔️ Data analysts & business analysts.
-✔️ Supply chain managers & inventory controllers
+✔️ Supply chain managers.
-✔️ Decision-makers & stakeholders
+✔️ Decision-makers & stakeholders.

 ---